thaihangchung7/thaihangchung7.github.io/_notes/accelcomp.md

 Since Numba is a JIT compiler, when you run the function, Numba will compile the code using LLVM for the first run, introducing some overhead.
 Once the code is cached and ran a second time, it will result in an optimized run time.

-No support for pandas libraries.
+There is partial support for the Pandas library.

 ## Python Benchmarking

 ### Python magic ``` %timeit ```
-When benchmarking Numba code, it would be best to use ``` %time it ``` which runs a function or loop multiple times to accurately get an estimate of run time.
+When benchmarking Numba code, it would be best to use ``` %timeit ``` which runs a function or loop multiple times to accurately get an estimate of run time.
 The output is the mean and standard deviation of multiple runs.
 Hence, accomadating for the compilation time of the first execution.